 Located in Brooklyn, and pitched as being "Not a café.
-Not your bed." – a mantra we feel perfectly encapsulates the concept of co-working, Bat Haus is somewhere between smart and casual.
-With an emphasis on community, reflected in its lengthy communal workbenches, creatives from all manner of disciplines are invited to share resources and space.
+Not your bed." – A mantra we feel perfectly encapsulates the concept of co-working, Bat Haus is somewhere between smart and casual.
+With an emphasis on community, reflected in its long communal workbenches, creatives from all manner of disciplines are invited to share resources and space.
 Prices start from $25 per day.

 3. Bar Works

-For "work space with vibe" it doesn’t get much vibier than Bar Works.
-The building itself was once the frequent hangout spot of celebrities such as Ernest Hemingway and Alfred Hitchcock, now transformed into a co-working experience for creative professionals.
-Membership starts from $250 per month for two days usage per week.
+For "workspace with vibe" it doesn’t get much vibier than Bar Works.
+The building itself was once the hangout spot of celebrities such as Ernest Hemingway and Alfred Hitchcock, now transformed into a co-working experience for creative professionals.
+Membership starts from $250 per month for two days of usage per week.

 For somewhere slightly less urban, this Brooklyn-based workspace is located in the heart of Ditmas Park.
 Members are provided access to all the amenities they require, alongside the opportunity to become part of a community of writers, editors, bloggers and other creative professionals.
 Membership is $200 per month.